 You study topics including:

-We are a leading UK university for language and linguistics research (REF 2014), a place where talented students become part of an academic community in which the majority of research is rated ‘world-leading’ or ‘internationally excellent’, placing us firmly within the top 10 departments in the UK for research quality (REF 2014) and ranked among the top 150 Linguistics departments in the world according to the QS World University Rankings 2016 for linguistics.
+We are a leading UK university for language and linguistics research (REF 2014), a place where talented students become part of an academic community in which the majority of research is rated ‘world-leading’ or ‘internationally excellent’, placing us firmly within the top 10 departments in the UK for research quality (REF 2014).
+We are ranked 13th in the UK for Linguistics in the QS World University Rankings by Subject (2020).

 If you want a global outlook, are interested in human communication, and want to study for a degree with real-world practical value in a world-class department, welcome to Essex.

 Our staff work on highly technical translation and interpreting projects.
 Your lecturers teach you the skills you need for professional practices, and provide demonstrations and hands-on guidance as well as support.
 We maintain excellent student-staff ratios with capped language-specific seminars.

 Many interpreters and translators are working in business industries in mega-cities around the world.
 There is high demand both in China and in the international market for highly qualified translators and interpreters to work for the commercial industries.
 Our training gives you all the tools you need to succeed as a Chinese-English translator and interpreter, oriented toward business sectors.